 In order to improve the accuracy of its ADR products, the Company focuses research and development efforts on continued enhancement of its database of hundreds of thousands of images that is used to "train" the neural network software that forms the core of the Company's ICR engine.
-Additionally, the Company continues to enhance its recognition software through use of such tools as confusion matrices, which can be used to avoid substitution errors in recognition.
+Additionally, the Company continues to enhance its specialized software which focuses on eliminating the confusion of matrices that may otherwise mislead the software.
+The confusing items are separated one by one until the ambiguities that cause software algorithms errors are removed.

 The Company's research and development organization included 14 software engineers at September 30, 1996, including seven with advanced degrees.
 During fiscal 1996, the Company spent approximately \$1.3 million on research and development and spent approximately \$1.0 million on research and development in each of fiscal years 1995 and 1994.
 The Company balances its engineering resources between development of ICR and applications development.
-Of the 14 software engineers, approximately six are involved in ICR research and development of the QuickStrokes API recognition engine.
+Of the 14 software engineers, approximately 6 are involved in ICR research and development of the QuickStrokes API recognition engine.
 The remaining staff are involved in applications development, including the PFP and NiFaxshare products.